RishiKumarGade/MentorVerse/DEPLOYMENT.md

 - ✅ **Beautiful design**
 - ✅ **All features working**

 **🎊 Congratulations!
-Your AI Tutor is complete and ready to help users learn! 🎊**
+Your MentorVerse is complete and ready to help users learn! 🎊**